 adb should be in

-These are specialized ways of building Krita on Windows and Linux while re-using the dependencies built on KDE's binary factory.
-You only need to try this if you don't want to build Krita's dependencies yourself on Windows or use distribution dependencies on Linux.
+These are specialized ways of building Krita on Linux while re-using the dependencies built on KDE's binary factory.
+You only need to try this if you don't want to use distribution dependencies on Linux.

 Krita Devbox is a complete Krita development environment in a box!

 Krita Devbox is intended to provide a consistent and easy-to-use development container that comes with just about everything you need to develop Krita on Linux, including writing documentation, producing AppImages, and so on.
 A key goal for Krita Devbox is to be as simple to setup and use as possible by integrating with the host system (when it makes sense), and otherwise exporting a flexible, human-readable interface script to the host system.